btorressz/SolanaArbitrage/README.md

   ## 📄 License

 This project is licensed under the MIT License

+## ⚠️ Disclaimer

+This platform is for research purposes.
+Cryptocurrency trading involves substantial risk.
+Always do your own research and never invest more than you can afford to lose
 - **Lucide React** for consistent iconography
 - **Custom Solana gradient styling**